Mycroft-Studios/mycroft-jobforms/readme.md

 - Input Santisation before data is sent to Discord
 - Cool embed formatting
 - Each Job can have their own webhook
+- Each Job can have their own Form

 ### Line Count

-    - 348 (Including Config & fxmanifest & ReadMe)
+    - 335 (Including Config & fxmanifest & ReadMe)
-    - 305 (Including Config & fxmanifest)
+    - 289 (Including Config & fxmanifest)
-    - 282 (Including Config)
+    - 266 (Including Config)
-    - 159 (Excluding config/fxmanfiest/readme)
+    - 157 (Excluding config/fxmanfiest/readme)

 ## Preview